Skip to content

 However, it’s important to remember that all forms of trading carry risk.
 So, while there will be opportunities for profit, you should never risk more than you can afford to lose.
 With IG, you’ll have access to guaranteed stops, which always close your trade at the precise level you specify – ensuring you know the exact amount you're risking on each trade.
 A small premium is payable if a guaranteed stop is triggered.

-What will the BTC price be after the halving?
+What will BTC’s price be after the next halving?

-Many have speculated that bitcoin’s price will rise in the weeks before and after the event.
+Many have speculated that BTC’s price will rise in the weeks before and after the next halving event.
 This is in part because the halving is expected to draw increased attention to bitcoin, but also because it will reduce the supply of new coins entering circulation.
-However, any price rise will depend on how demand for bitcoin shapes up over the course of the halving.
-This is by no means guaranteed to increase – or even remain steady – as it has fluctuated wildly in the past.

 How do I reduce the risks of trading bitcoin?